JohnySeven/TWatchSKDesigner/README.md

 3. Click on the "Add new Button" button at the bottom of the editing window.
 4. Buttons get a text label, so set "Text" to **5º >>** and "Font" to **montserrat28**.
 5. Click on the "..." next to "Put", and fill out the pop-up window as follows:
-6. In the "PUT request" field, enter the PUT request that you find in the plug-in: everything except for the value you're PUTting.
-In our example, it's **PUT http://localhost:3000/signalk/v1/api/vessels/self/steering/autopilot/actions/adjustHeading**.
-Of course, you need to make sure that all aspects of the request are correct for your installation, such as the port (3000, or 80, or something else).
+6. Click on the Signal K icon and select the Path that this PUT request is going to be sent to.
+You'll get this from the documentation of the API for the plug-in you're using.
+In our example, it will be **steering.autopilot.target.headingMagnetic**.
+(If you don't have this Path in your system, just pick any Path.
+It won't work, of course, but it will let you complete the creation of the button component.)
 7. Select "Push number value" and put **5** in the value field.
 Pushing a value of 5 to that URL means "set the heading to 5 degrees to starboard from our current heading".
 If you want a turn to port, the value would be -5.
 8. Click OK to close the pop-up window.
 9. Back in the editing window, set the Location to **18;172** and the Sze to **110;44**.